 Gamification is a commonly used term to refer to the application of typical game-playing elements to everyday tasks.
-This post covers EdApp's game templates, one of our many gamification features.
+This post covers EdApp's different game templates.

-The Find-a-Word template reinforces the key concepts from the lesson by asking learners to identify keywords from the lesson.
+The Find-a-Word template reinforces the key concepts from the lesson by asking learners to identify keywords from the lesson (more info).

-Select the right attribute/s that matches the image prompt that slides up and down the left hand side in the Elevator Game.
+Select the right attribute/s that matches the image prompt that slides up and down the left-hand side in the Elevator Game (more info).

-Choose the correct word from the bottom of the screen to match the image or word prompt in this Image/Word Match template.
+Choose the correct word from the bottom of the screen to match the image or word prompt in this Image/Word Match template (more info).

 The Jeopardy template is based on the tv game show with the same name.
 Learners must choose from a pool of questions comprised of different categories.
 Each question in that category is rated along a scale based on difficulty, with the hardest questions having a high- er amount points.
-They must answer the true or false statements correctly in order to win points.
+They must answer the true or false statements correctly in order to win points (more info).

 Drag the correct letters to complete the word in the Letter Jumble game.
-A picture or a word can be used a prompt for your learners.
+A picture or a word can be used a prompt for your learners (more info).

 In the Memory game learners must find the matching pairs of tiles.
-These tiles can be comprised of any combination of words or images.
+These tiles can be comprised of any combination of words or images (memory).

 The Next in Order tests learners on their under- standing of any concept that can be broken down into sequences.
-They must select the correct answer for the gap in that sequence.
+They must select the correct answer for the gap in that sequence (more info).